 The first report of the Working Group was presented to the Authority in May 2019.
 At that meeting all the recommendations were approved and implemented in July 2019 following the 2019 Annual Meeting.
-Since then the Working Group has continued to meet more recently virtually on a monthly basis during lockdown and presented their second report to the virtual Authority meeting in May 2020.
+Since then the Working Group continued to meet virtually on a monthly basis during lockdown and presented their second report to the virtual Authority meeting in May 2020.
 The 16 recommendations were approved and included endorsing the Member Appointment Principles, the Members Appointment Process Panel, the annual report on Member attendance, the terms of reference of the P&R Committee, the amendments to the Scheme of Delegation to the CEO, quarterly meetings of the LJC, and making no changes to the existing arrangements for Member Scrutiny as well as agreeing to have no Member representation on the Health & Safety Committee.
-Member appointments to the Task Group were agreed at the virtual 2020 AGM in July 2020.
+Member appointments to the Working Group continue to be agreed at the AGM in July each year in readiness for any action required regarding Government decisions arising from the conclusion of the Landscapes Review consultation which was undertaken towards the end of 2021/22 which Members were fully engaged in.